 The same goes for art.
 Yes, you can look at a painting and experience certain emotions, which might also be different for a lot of people.
 But would you really stand there searching for the meaning behind a black square?
 You can describe an artist’s style and their originality, but do you really want to put words in their mouth?
 Or is it that if it weren’t up for interpretation, art would lose its luster?

-Despite my strong feelings about this subject, a couple of weeks ago I had a realization.
-I could take several of my pieces of art that I have created over the last couple of years and tie them into a series.
-I could attach additional meaning to each piece and put them in logical order.
+Despite my strong feelings about this subject, a while back I had a realization.
+I could take several of my pieces of art that I have created over the past few years and tie them into a series.
+I could attach additional meaning to each piece and put them into “logical” order.
 Would that make sense and result in the series becoming more thought provoking?
 Or would it be blowing things out of proportion?

 Here is my series.
 I explain the “logical” order in the next post.
 In the meantime, I would love to hear any guesses.